-Scholarships/fellowships fall into two major categories:
+MBA scholarships, sometimes referred to as MBA fellowships, fall into two major categories:

 1. Merit-based money offered as a result of the MBA application.

-For example, one of our partners, the Forté Foundation, gives the following guidelines to admissions directors selecting Forté Fellowship recipients:
+For example, one of our partners, the Forté Foundation, gives the following guidelines to admissions directors selecting Forté MBA Fellowship recipients:

-· Candidates should exhibit exemplary leadership in one or more ways: academic leadership, team leadership, community leadership, and creative leadership.
+- Candidates should exhibit exemplary leadership in one or more ways: academic leadership, team leadership, community leadership, and creative leadership.

-2. Scholarships that students apply for directly.
+2. MBA scholarships that students apply for directly.